-CHAMPAIGN, Ill. — Gender stereotypes have been a controversial subject of debate in recent years, particularly when it comes to equal pay in many industries.
+CHAMPAIGN, III. — Gender stereotypes have been a controversial subject of debate in recent years, particularly when it comes to equal pay in many industries.
 While women have proved they can be every bit the breadwinner as men in a marriage, a new study finds that couples who go against the age-old norms are actually at a higher risk of damaging their psychological well-being.

 That is, when a mother takes on the role of the breadwinner for her family and the father opts to be the homemaker, both are more likely to suffer mentally and feel deeply dissatisfied in life.